I grew up as Melissa Musen. I loved the sound of it. I knew that our name Musen was Austrian and that our ancestors were from Austria, but from where?

 Shortly after I was married, I became Melissa Gerstein and missed my maiden name Musen.
 Then I became a mother and as my children grew up they started to ask me questions about my side of the family; the Musen Family.

 I spoke with my dad often about his Austrian roots, and we had very little information.
 He visited Austria years ago and found nothing.
-But I was curious, I wanted my children to see Austria with their grandparents.
+He, unfortunately, doesn’t know anything about his past so I’ve been encouraging him to find out more.
+My mother takes more interest in these things and has recently bought one of the test kits for jewish ancestry after finding out more so I’m excited to find out the results of that.
+But I was curious about my dad, I wanted my children to see Austria with their grandparents.
 We decided with lots of planning to set out on an adventure to explore Austria and all its glory.

 We boarded Austrian Airlines, all 7 of us!
 It was my family of 5 and my parents from St. Louis.
 Even the flight was fun with the activities and sweets they offer kids.
 You live once and life is short so we went with excitement and the unknown.

 We flew overnight and arrived into Vienna with the most beautiful Spring Day!
 We checked into the Hotel Altstadt, which was one of the most magnificent hotels we have ever stayed at.
 It’s a boutique hotel with 45 suites that are all individually designed right in the heart of all the Vienna attractions.
 Everywhere you look you feel like you’re in “old Europe” with an artistic modern flair.
 According to my son, it was “the coolest” place we have ever stayed.